Altria (MO) Stock Sinks As Market Gains: Here's Why

-Heading into today, shares of the owner of Philip Morris USA, the nation's largest cigarette maker had lost 1.21% over the past month, lagging the Consumer Staples sector's gain of 6.15% and the S&P 500's gain of 3.52% in that time.
+The the stock of owner of Philip Morris USA, the nation's largest cigarette maker has risen by 1.09% in the past month, lagging the Consumer Staples sector's gain of 4.99% and overreaching the S&P 500's gain of 0.64%.

-The investment community will be paying close attention to the earnings performance of Altria in its upcoming release.
+Investors will be eagerly watching for the performance of Altria in its upcoming earnings disclosure.
 The company's upcoming EPS is projected at $1.17, signifying a 0.85% drop compared to the same quarter of the previous year.
-In the meantime, our current consensus estimate forecasts the revenue to be $5.09 billion, indicating a 0.16% growth compared to the corresponding quarter of the prior year.
+Meanwhile, our latest consensus estimate is calling for revenue of $5.09 billion, up 0.16% from the prior-year quarter.

 Any recent changes to analyst estimates for Altria should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has remained unchanged.
-Right now, Altria possesses a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, there's been a 0.06% fall in the Zacks Consensus EPS estimate.
+As of now, Altria holds a Zacks Rank of #3 (Hold).

-Investors should also note Altria's current valuation metrics, including its Forward P/E ratio of 8.12.
-For comparison, its industry has an average Forward P/E of 9.15, which means Altria is trading at a discount to the group.
+In the context of valuation, Altria is at present trading with a Forward P/E ratio of 7.96.
+This expresses a discount compared to the average Forward P/E of 9 of its industry.

-Meanwhile, MO's PEG ratio is currently 2.69.
-The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
-The Tobacco was holding an average PEG ratio of 2.65 at yesterday's closing price.
+One should further note that MO currently holds a PEG ratio of 2.63.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+MO's industry had an average PEG ratio of 1.87 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report